DenOfEquity/StableDiffusion3-for-webUI/README.md

 #### 12/06/2024 ####
 * rough first implementation, based on my other extensions
 * my PixArt/Hunyuan i2i method doesn't work here, but there is a diffusers pipeline for it so I should be able to hack the necessary out of that
-* T5 button toggles usage of the big text encoder, off by default - don't enable if you only have 8GB VRAM, it will fail.
+* T5 button toggles usage of the big text encoder, off by default - ~~don't enable if you only have 8GB VRAM, it will fail~~.
 * T5 with 8GB VRAM probably can work if I handle it manually (which means handling all 3 tokenizers and 3 text encoders manually).
 * last used prompt embeds are cached, will be reused if the prompts don't change (toggling T5 button deletes the cache)
 * no sampler selection as it seems only the default one works